codegrits/CodeGRITS/docs/about.md

 ## Credits

-CodeGRITS would not be possible without the following commercial and open source projects:
+CodeGRITS would not be possible without the following commercial and open-source projects:

 - [IntelliJ Platform SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html): CodeGRITS is built on top of the IntelliJ Platform.